 Mascota

-Nestled in the heart of the Sierra Madre Mountains, the small town of Mascota presents a delightful contrast to the busy beachside vibe of Puerto Vallarta.
-One of Mexico’s ‘Magic Towns’ it is steeped in tradition and rich history.
+Nestled in the heart of the Sierra Madre Mountains, just a 1.5 to 2-hour drive from Puerto Vallarta.
+The small town of Mascota presents a complete contrast to the busy beachside vibe of Puerto Vallarta.

-Another not-to-be-missed site is the Mascota Archaeological Museum, home to a collection of artifacts that trace the region’s history back to pre-Columbian times.
+Mascota has a few attractions to check out, like Templo de la Preciosa Sangre (Temple of the Precious Blood) and Mascota Archaeological Museum, home to a collection of artifacts that trace the region’s history back to pre-Columbian times.

-Puerto Vallarta is an extraordinary destination that offers so many wonderful things to do.
+Puerto Vallarta is an extraordinary destination that offers so many exciting things to do.
 The true beauty of Puerto Vallarta is that it is attractive to every type of traveler at almost any time of year.

-It is a favorite destination in Mexico, not only budget friendly but also beautiful.
 The locals are friendly, the food is fantastic, and there is no limit to how much fun you can have in Puerto Vallarta.
 Whether you seek adventure, relaxation, or cultural experiences, Puerto Vallarta has something for you.